maxyhwu/ASTfilter/README.md

 ---
 <img src="./textures/指陰影白.png" width=100>

 > The Chinese word "指考" stands for AST, and we often use this emoji(🈯️) to represent AST.
+This effect would automatically put on one's head when using front camera.

 ---
 <img src="./textures/指考就上(1).png" height=100>

 > Lots of Taiwanese students would resit if they weren't satisfy about their AST score, so this effect aims to pray for AST fighters that all of them could get into their dream college by AST rather than re-take GSAT.
+This effect would automatically put on one's head when using front camera.

 ---
 <img src="./textures/指考戰士(2).png" height=100>

 > The Chinese word of **AST Fighter**.
+This effect would automatically put on one's head when using front camera.

 ---
 <img src="./textures/考程.png" height=300>

 > The exam schedule of 2021 AST.
 A countdown timer for 2021 AST is included.
+The schedule won't show when using front camera, and the countdown timer would automatically put on one's head instead.

 ---
 <img src="./textures/fridge.png" height=300>

 > The topic of Chinese essay writing subject in 2021 GSAT is "If I had a Refrigerator...", and fridge became a famous joke at that time.
+The door would open and close repeatedly, making the effect much interesting.

 ### Future & ...
 Since there won't have AST in the future due to education reform, I might not update this filter.
 However, I **do** plan to create other filters in the future!!